- How Much Fruit Should I Be Eating Every Day?

 A great replacement for French fries is oven-roasted potato wedges with a pinch of salt and a few teaspoons of olive oil.
 Keep salt, freshly ground pepper, and other herbs in your kitchen to help dress up the taste of a regular potato.

 Potatoes are very filling so plan your portions wisely and you’ll be able to experience the benefits of potatoes without the added guilt of the calories in a potato.

 Also, if you’re on a GI-diet, it’s worth noting that a cold potato has half the GI of a warm one.
 So a cold potato-salad can keep you full longer without spiking your blood sugar.
 Just remember to go easy on the mayo.

-have a lot of carbs, they have a lot of nutritional benefits and are perfect side dishes.
+Even though potatoes have a lot of carbs, they have a lot of nutritional benefits and are perfect side dishes.
 But if you’re choosing between whether or not to put out the bowl of potato-chips (500 calories per 100 grams) in the middle of the table for you’re movie night, you might want to leave those potatoes alone and go for a couple of carrot sticks instead (100 calories per 100 grams).